 * Note: The eSign/EchoSign services and capabilities within Acrobat and the Document Cloud have been rebranded to Adobe Sign, and simplified in both the name and the experience.
 Adobe Sign delivers a significantly upgraded and modernized companion mobile app.

-For more information on each of these new features, you can get the details here.
-As you can see, most of them are available only on the subscription (continuous) track.
+For more information on each of these new features (and more), you can get the details here.
+As you can see, most of the latest features are available only on the subscription (continuous) track.